Payday Loans

 Can I get a payday loan for my business?

 No, not in the same way as you can as an individual.
 If your business needs to borrow money and is struggling to find a lender it can qualify with, the best option is usually a business cash advance.
 This short term financing option relies on the business’s ability to pay back the money borrowed (plus interest charges and fees) with expected business income.
-For other borrowing options for your business, take a look at our business financing page.

 Do payday loans build credit?

 No, as even if you repay all of the money you borrowed on time, most payday lenders do not report payments to credit bureaus, so positive payment history will not be taken into account in your credit score.
 It is actually more likely that a payday loan will harm your credit, as high fees and an unaffordable interest rate make it much harder to pay back.
+The route to perfect credit is unfortunately not via this financial instrument.

 How do I choose a payday lender near me?